yemibox51/Yim/README.md

 VSCode does feel like a text editor optimized for writing Web and Python applications, but seems to fall short for other environments where system languages like C, C++, and Rust are used.

+I just want to feel fast and have minimal UI get in the way of what I am doing.
+Also sometimes reaching for the mouse can be distracting.

 ## Tools
 Among the tools I use are:
 * MacOS